mgarythomas/mgarythomas.github.io/content/architecture/togaf/_index.md

 # TOGAF Architecture Framework

-This doesn't represent my personal view of architecture, but the TOGAF Standard, and is a summary of the notes I made while studying and prior to sitting the TOGAF certification exam.
+This content relates to the TOGAF Standard, and is a summary of the notes I made while studying and prior to sitting the TOGAF certification exam.

 ## Definition of Architecture
  The TOGAF Standard enhances the ISO/IEC/IEEE 42010:2011 terminology